oddbird/oddsite/content/talks/resilient-systems.rst

   - title: Resilient & Universal Code
     summary: |
       Browser & device support
-      don't have to be difficult and expensive.
+      doesn't have to be difficult and expensive.
       We'll cover a number of techniques
       for building more resilient and universal
       front end code,